- What Is a Project Status Report?

 Because project status reports cover so many topics, historically, they were time-consuming to create.
 Fortunately, modern project management software like ProjectManager.com expedites the all-important reporting process.
 Try out our automated project reports, and simplify your project reporting.

-Writing a status report is an essential project management task.
+Writing a project status report is an essential project management task.
 Whether you generate one weekly, monthly or quarterly, the steps are essentially the same.
+Here’s how to write a project status report:

 - Determine the objective